Other major reasons to serve this airport

 - The city hosts the International Association of Science and Technology Parks and an information sector initiative, Malaga Valley e-27, which seeks to make Malaga the Silicon Valley of Europe.

 - Important tourism and cultural attractions (Holy Week of Malaga and the August Malaga fair).

-- Malaga airport is essentially tourist focused and holds fourth position regarding total traffic in the network of Spanish airports, with 12.5 million passengers in 2012.
+- Malaga-Costa del Sol Airport is essentially tourist-focused and is the fourth busiest regarding total traffic in the network of Spanish airports.

-- The port of Malaga is one of the busiest ports on the Mediterranean Sea and the second busiest cruise port of the Iberian Peninsula.
+- The Port of Malaga is one of the busiest ports on the Mediterranean Sea and a principal cruise port of the Iberian Peninsula.

 Marketing and other support